Chris Davies (Liberal Democrat politician)

 Christopher Graham Davies (born 7 July 1954) is a Liberal Democrat politician in the United Kingdom.
-He is a former Member of Parliament.
+He was a Member of Parliament for Littleborough and Saddleworth from 1995 to 1997.
 He served as a Member of the European Parliament for North West England from 1999 to 2014 and from 2019 to 2020.

 Biography

 Davies was born in Lytham St Annes, Lancashire.
 His father was a doctor, and his mother a nurse.
 He was educated at the independent Cheadle Hulme School (1965–1972), at Gonville and Caius College, Cambridge (1972–1975, reading history) and from 1975 to 1977 at the University of Kent, Canterbury.

 Davies is a resident of Greenfield, in Saddleworth, Oldham, Greater Manchester.

 Political career

 Local government

 Davies was a Liberal member of Liverpool City Council from 1980 to 1984, representing Abercromby ward and serving as Chairman of the Housing Committee.
 From 1994 to 1998 he was a Liberal Democrat councillor for Lees ward on Oldham Metropolitan Borough Council.